lytarhan/ForkedDockstoreTest/README.md

 ### WDL Analysis Research Pipelines

+Forked this from the broadinstitute/warp repository to test out the process of updating workflows on Dockstore.

 The WDL Analysis Research Pipelines (WARP) repository is a collection of cloud-optimized pipelines for processing biological data from the Broad Institute Data Sciences Platform and collaborators.

 WARP provides robust, standardized data analysis for the Broad Institute Genomics Platform and large consortia like the Human Cell Atlas and the BRAIN Initiative.
 WARP pipelines are rigorously scientifically validated, high scale, reproducible and open source, released under the [BSD 3-Clause license](https://github.com/broadinstitute/warp/blob/master/LICENSE).